 - improves stool frequency & consistency

-Fiber in mango is good for constipation
+Fiber in mango helps poop

 There are many causes of constipation, such as disease, medication, stress, depression, neurological or systemic issues.

-Mango improves constipation status
+Mango relieves constipation

-Moreover, mango can increase gastrin levels.
-Gastrin is a peptide hormone that stimulates secretion of gastric acid, aids in gastric motility, and improves intestinal health.
+Mango may decrease the severity of symptoms of constipation and also improve intestinal health.
+For instance, mango increases gastrin levels.
+Gastrin is a peptide hormone that stimulates secretion of gastric acid, which aids in gastric motility, and improves intestinal health.

 Furthermore, mango consumption may decrease the concentration of fecal endotoxins.
-Increased endotoxins may contribute to inflammation.
+Increased endotoxins contribute to inflammation.
 Chronic inflammation may lead to cardiovascular diseases, diabetes, insulin resistance, and obesity!